cyishere/zhouzhou-rocks/src/pages/posts/notebook-of-screenplay-structure.md

 This is the most well-known beat sheet; it indicates when anything will happen.

 **C. The five-part structure**

 ![](/assets/images/five-parts-structure.png)

 It appears to be a five-act structure, so I dubbed it five parts.
-BFA taught it to me.
+BFA taught me.

 The professor always emphasized that the climax MUST pay off the entanglements.
 Quite conducive.